 Sandy Hook

-Known for its unique position between three ecosystems—salt marshes, wetlands, and holly forest—Sandy Hook is about 6 miles long and sits near lower New York Harbor.
-Restrooms are located throughout the six beach centers, and while there are no facilities, you can find food trucks for a snack or quick bite.
+Known for its unique position between three ecosystems—salt marshes, wetlands, and holly forest—Sandy Hook is 6 miles long and sits near lower New York Harbor.
+Restrooms are throughout the six beach centers, and while there are no facilities, you can find food trucks for a snack or quick bite.
 If you’re up for a little exercise, a 5-mile multi-use pathway is available for bikers, rollerbladers, runners, and more.
-The Sandy Hook Lighthouse, built in 1764 and the oldest working lighthouse in the US, is located nearby and gives kids a chance to see seafaring history.
+The Sandy Hook Lighthouse, built in 1764 and the oldest working lighthouse in the US, is located nearby and allows kids to see maritime history.
 Tours are offered from April through November.

-Parking: Once parking spaces are filled, the park closes until spaces open up.
-Tip: Arrive before 10 a.m. or after 2 p.m. on weekends or use mass transit.
+Parking: Once parking spaces are filled, the park closes until more spaces are available.
+Tip: Arrive before 10 a.m. or after 2 p.m. on weekends, or use mass transit.

 Hartshorne Drive, Highlands